pmixer/pmixer.github.io/README.md

-# PeterHuang2015.github.io
+# My blog

-  This is Peter Huang's homepage, thx github for hosting it
+This is my blog, uses [Jekyll](http://jekyllrb.com/).
+A copy of Andrej Karpathy's blog.